paper508/ATON/README.md

 # ATON

-This is the source code of submission 508.
+This is the source code of a submission of WWW'21 (Submission Id: 508)
+The source code of the proposed method ATON in included in folder `model_aton`.
+Please also find the Ground-truth outlier interpretation annotations in folder `data_od_evaluation`.
+*We expect these annotations can foster further possible reasearch for this new practical probelm.*

 ### Structure